ombori/grid-docs/apps/queue/releasenotes/README.md

 # Queue Manager Release notes
 The Queue Manager receives continuous updates.
 All the recent release notes can be found below in order of release.

+## 2021-11-17
+#### Features
+- Order pickup: now customers will be able to Cancel order pickup
+- Order pickup: now customers will be able to send feedback about order pickup experience

+#### Bugfixes
+- Fixed duration label for bookings
+- Fixed notifications for disabled both SMS and email notifications

 ## 2021-11-11
 #### Changes
 - Added verification by email if the booking is using emails only.